nyuutsu/nyuu.page/content/2023-02-12-early-yugioh.markdown

 I was born a *bit* too late to play Magic on-release.
 I was one year old at the time, so, I probably wouldn't have had the dexterity needed to shuffle effectively.
 I was born at just the right time to catch the beginning of some other card games, though: Pokemon and Yu-Gi-Oh.
 This post is about localization trivia about the latter.

+*Edit for clarification: I'm talking about the game circa the release of the first English set.
+This was the "[Yugi-Kaiba Format](https://www.formatlibrary.com/formats/yugi-kaiba)".
+Many of the rough edges discussed aren't true anymore, and some of them stopped being true very quickly.*

 I am going to explain mechanics by alluding and comparing to what *Magic* does.

+---

 <!-- more -->